 As an herbalist I continue to grow and guide myself along a path full of learning, sharing, safety and healing.
-I am currently studying to become an associate member of the Veterinary Botanical Medicine Association and a professional member of the American Herbalist Guild.
+I am a general member of the American Herbalist Guild.

 In being a general member of the guild, I have the utmost respect for their mission to support and guide herbalists with a code of ethics.

 The Herbalist Way

 A overview of the guiding principals of herbalism is wonderful as a foundation for herbal education but the most beneficial practice you can get is meeting the plants and getting to know them personally.
 Some of the best herbalists in the world have been self-taught or have apprenticed under other herbalists.
 The sharing of information and practice techniques is a rich way to learn and understand the herbs that you are drawn to.
 Studying herbs and working with them lasts a lifetime.